 “I’m thrilled to have the team we have,” said USA Shooting National Team Coach Bret Erickson.
 “Over two selection matches, these athletes have demonstrated their abilities and proven themselves against unbelievable competition.
 I’m anxious to get them together and put the final touches on what should be a competitive team.
 We have a great mix of veterans and newcomers that know how to point a gun and perform under pressure.”

-The Trials featured action in all of shotgun's respective disciplines including Trap (M/W), Skeet (M/W) and Men's Double Trap.
-However, Olympic spots will only be available in women's trap (1), men's skeet (2) and men's double trap (1).
+The Trials featured action in all of the shotgun’s respective disciplines including Trap (M/W), Skeet (M/W), and Men’s Double Trap.
+However, Olympic spots will only be available in women’s trap (1), men’s skeet (2), and men’s double trap (1).

 In Women’s Skeet, Morgan Craft (Muncy Valley, Pa.) would claim top honors followed by Caitlin Connor (Winnfield, La.) and Brandy Drozd (Bryan, Texas).